 The online application only asks for your name, phone number and email address, whereas other lenders may collect more sensitive information like your Social Security number.
 If you’re unsure about giving your info to Montana Capital through its website, you can call or visit one of its many physical locations to begin the application process instead.

-Oddly, not much.
 Montana Capital has been around since 2007, but there aren’t many reviews out there.
-The company isn’t accredited by the Better Business Bureau (BBB) and earns a B rating due to the government action taken against it.
-There aren’t any reviews on the BBB website, and only three complaints have been filed against the company.
-The one complaint that’s visible to the public centers around difficulty setting up an online account to make payments.
+The one complaint that’s visible to the public on the Better Business Bureau (BBB) website centers around difficulty setting up an online account to make payments.